 [This story was originally published on January 9, 2019.
-In the light recent Warner Bros./DC movie news, we thought it was worth another look today.]
+In light of the events of the recent DC-CW crossover "Crisis On Infinite Earths," we thought it was worth another look today.]

 So I finally caught Aquaman the other night, the worldwide phenomenon that’s already Warner Bros.’ top DC Comics Extended Universe earner worldwide.